-In all eight RCTs, insulin degludec was found to be non-inferior to insulin glargine or insulin detemir based on HbA1c levels at the end of each study.
+In all eight RCTs, insulin degludec was found to be non-inferior to insulin glargine U100 or insulin detemir based on HbA1c levels at the end of each study.
+However, in six of eight trials the reduction in HbA1c was nominally less in the degludec group than in the comparator group; in Mathieu 2013, the greater reduction in HbA1c with glargine U100 was statistically significant, although the trial still met the non-inferiority boundary (see Table 2 in the full report).
 The other clinical benefit measured in some of the trials was quality of life (QOL), which was assessed using 10 physical and mental health domains of the SF-36 (see Appendix Table F3) in five of the RCTs.
 QOL did not generally differ between treatment groups, which is not surprising given their equivalent clinical performance as well as similar rates of severe hypoglycemia (see "Harms" below).
 When differences in QOL were observed, the individual QOL domains showing benefit were not consistent across trials.